Dmitri Leonidovich Romanowsky

 Dmitri Leonidovich Romanowsky (sometimes spelled Dmitry and Romanowski, Дмитрий Леонидович Романовский; 1861–1921) was a Russian physician who is best known for his invention of an eponymous histological stain called Romanowsky stain.
-It paved the way for the discovery and diagnosis of microscopic pathogens, such as malarial parasites.
+It paved the way for the discovery and diagnosis of microscopic pathogens, such as malarial parasites, and later developments of new histological stains that became fundamental to microbiology and physiology.

+While working on his doctoral research, Romanowsky developed the first effective staining method for malarial parasite in 1890.
+Using a specific mixture of mouldy methylene blue and eosin, he found that malarial parasites could be distinctively identified from other blood cell and within the red blood cells.
+The chemical reaction of such staining is known in chemistry as "Romanowsky effect".
+The method became the gold standard in malaria detection by microscopy and general immunohistochemistry.
+British zoologist and science historian, Francis Edmund Gabriel Cox remarked the discovery as a serendipitous case that became "one of the most significant technical advances in the history of parasitology."

+Biography

 Romanowsky was born in 1861 in Pskov Governorate, Russia.
 He attended the 6th Saint Petersburg Gymnasium.
 In 1880, he enrolled at the St. Petersburg University.
 He enrolled for two courses: natural science (physics and mathematics) and medicine.
 He concentrated on medicine in 1882 for a preparatory course to the Military Medical Academy.
 He graduated with honors in 1886.
 On 30 November 1886, he was appointed as a junior resident of the Ivangorod military hospital.
 After one month, he was transferred to the Revel local infirmary as an associate doctor.
 In 1889, he was attached to the Saint Petersburg Nikolaevsky Military hospital.
 He initially worked at the clinical department, and from May 1890, he was the head of the eye department.
-He obtained his medical degree in 1891.
-It was in that year that he published a paper in which he described the technique for staining malarial parasites from blood samples.
+He obtained his medical degree in 1891 on the thesis "On the question of parasitology and therapy of malaria."

+Romanowsky died in 1921 in Kislovodsk in North Caucasus.